MrJorge898/quandale/README.md

 # quandale

-this is just a silly project I made so I can learn how to write a README.md the program itself isn't really *that* good
+This is just a silly project I made so I can learn how to write a README.md the program itself isn't really *that* good

 # HOW TO RUN THIS